MahmoudHboubati/StarWars/README.md

 **Application info**

-The backend application is containerized and deployed on [Heroku](https://www.heroku.com) clouds, also it is configured with [CircleCI](https://circleci.com/) for CI (check .circleci/config.yml)
+The backend application is containerized and deployed on [Heroku](https://www.heroku.com) clouds, also it is configured with [CircleCI](https://circleci.com/) for CI (check .circleci/config.yml file in the project)

 api end point: https://starwarsdoorodont.herokuapp.com/api/